UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

 # Gameplay Objectives

 - *Primary Objective #1*:
   - Description: *Reach the goal while not being seen*
   - Alignment: *In order to not be seen, you need to match your color to the floor/background*

 # Procedures/Actions

-*Use the arrow keys to move around and the num pad to mix colors to change the chameleons colors*
+*Use the arrow keys to move around and the num pad to mix colors to change the chameleons colors.*

 # Rules